kouz75/bolt-extension-user-profiles/README.md

 ### Access Extended User Profile Form

-Simply go to Extras => Extended Profile
+Simply go to your normal profile edit page at `/bolt/profile`.
+It appears as an extra form below the standard user edit form.

 Twig Helper Functions
 ---------------------